charvi-rajput/musicapi-docs/docs/index.md

 This is a sample Mkdocs generated Music API Developers' Documentation.
 Here is the OpenAPI/ Swagger generated API reference.
 [Click Here](https://charvi-rajput.github.io/musicapi/)

-Welcome to the Music API developers' documentation.
 This guide is designed to help developers understand and integrate with our RESTful API, enabling you to manage playlists and users with ease.

 ## Overview
 Learn what the API does, key concepts, and how it fits into your music-related application.